cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 ---
-layout: post
 title:  "Exploring SHAP explanations for image classification"
+excerpt: "This article explores how to interpret predictions of an image classification neural network using SHAP."
 date:   2021-04-25
-categories: machine-learning
 tags: [machine-learning, image-classification, explainability, interpretability, shap]
+toc: true
 ---

-{% newthought 'This article explores' %} how to interpret predictions of an image classification neural network using [SHAP (SHapley Additive exPlanations)](https://arxiv.org/abs/1705.07874).
+This article explores how to interpret predictions of an image classification neural network using [SHAP (SHapley Additive exPlanations)](https://arxiv.org/abs/1705.07874).

 The goals of the experiments are to: